 Large cell neuroendocrine carcinoma of the breast

-Large cell neuroendocrine cancers of the breast could result from metastasis from cancer elsewhere in the body
+Large cell neuroendocrine carcinoma of the breast could result from metastasis from cancer elsewhere in the body

-Histological features of large cell neuroendocrine carcinomas of the breast
+Histological features of large cell neuroendocrine carcinoma of the breast

 Nests of tumor cells, separated by collagen bundles